IowaDave/ATtiny_Soil_Sentinel/README.md

 Locate the trim potentiometer, at the lower-left corner of the Sentinel image.

+**Step One**

-**Step One**: Energize the Sentinel board.
+Energize the Sentinel board.
 When power is first applied, the device enters Calibration Mode.

 Note that the LED might start flashing, or it might remain off.
 You will observe both behaviors of the LED in the next step.